QUT-Motorsport/eufs_sim/eufs_gazebo/README.md

 ## Launches

 - `acceleration.launch` - Launches a simulation of the acceleration event at competition.
 50m straight track.
-- `big_track.launch` - Launches a simulation of a relatively big artificially created track (100x100m).
 - `empty.launch` - Launches a simulation which only has the car without anything else.
 - `skidpad.launch` - Launches a simulation of the skidpad event at competition.
 It's quite literally a figuire of 8.
 - `small_track.launch` - Launches a simulation of an artificially created small track.
 Better run this if you don't have a good performing computing.